30 Cutest Bunnies You Will Want to Take Home

 The American Chinchilla rabbit, like this one, can be credited with the development of more breeds and varieties of rabbits worldwide than any other domestic breed, according to the ARBA.
-This salt-n-pepper hunka-bun is the rarest of all the Chinchilla breeds.
-But don’t confuse it with another small pet—the Chinchilla, who is actually a delightfully cute rodent.
+This salt-and-pepper hunka-bun is the rarest of all the Chinchilla breeds.
+But don’t confuse it with another small pet—the Chinchilla, which is actually a delightfully cute rodent.

 Posing for the camera

 Regarded as the “King of the Rabbits,” the Rex was first shown at the Paris International Rabbit Show in 1924 and, soon after, introduced to swooning fans in the United States.
 The Rex can be seen in 16 color varieties that show off its Chinchilla-like fur.
 Shown here is a Mini Rex!